LANDIS-II-Foundation/Extension-NECN-Succession/docs/index.md

 # Example Files

-LANDIS-II requires a global parameter file for your scenario, and then different parameter files for each extension that you use.
+LANDIS-II requires a global parameter file for your scenario, and then different parameter files for each extension.

 Example files are [here](https://github.com/LANDIS-II-Foundation/Extension-NECN-Succession/tree/master/testing/ExampleNECNv64.zip).